enamlimitless/enamlimitless/README.md

  "Design is not just what it looks like and feels like.
 Design is how it works." -Steve Jobs

-What I'm fucusing on 👨🏻‍💻
+### What I'm focusing on 👨‍💻

-currently improving my React Skills, Next.js and Node.js
+Currently improving my React skills, NextJS, Node.js.

 ### Find me elsewhere 🌎